s-plum/plumcube/readme.md

 # plumcube

-**A compass mixin for creating 3D cubes of all shapes and sizes... as long as that shape is a cube.**
+**A compass extension for creating 3D cubes of all shapes and sizes... as long as that shape is a cube.**

 ## Ex-ante